-Veterinarians have been talking to cat caretakers about the importance of dental health and encouraging regular dental care for probably at least a decade, and with good reason.
-The trouble is, dental cleanings are pretty expensive because cats require general anesthesia for the procedure, and people are reluctant to shell out the bucks for a procedure that may not seem necessary.
-Yes, dental cleanings are on the spendy side, but I think they're totally worth the cost, and here’s why.
+Veterinarians have been talking to cat caretakers about the importance of cat dental health and encouraging regular dental care for probably at least a decade, and with good reason.
+The trouble is, cat teeth cleanings are pretty expensive because cats require general anesthesia for the procedure, and people are reluctant to shell out the bucks for a procedure that may not seem necessary.
+Yes, cat dental cleanings are on the spendy side, but I think they’re totally worth the cost, and here’s why.

 1. Cats don’t naturally have horrible breath